hbldh/imdirect/README.rst

 Usage
 -----

-Demonstration of the monkey patching and how it works.
+Demonstration of the monkey patching and how it works:

 .. code:: python